Environmental Studies/Science BA/BS+Sustainable Communities MA/MS

 The requirements are 128 credits total, with 110 undergraduate credit hours plus 18 graduate credit hours of the Master in Public Administration program to complete a B.A. in Environmental Studies.

-The Environmental Studies & Public Administration Combined Program restrict admission to students with exceptional academic records.
+The Environmental Studies/Science & Public Administration Combined Program restrict admission to students with exceptional academic records.
 Students should apply for the combined program no later than beginning of junior year, and admission decisions for the combined program will be made no later than spring of junior year.
 Application and admissions processes are through the MPA program and the Graduate School.
 Admission decisions for the combined program will be based on course grades (normally, a cumulative GPA of 3.2 or better and a GPA of 3.5 of better in Environmental Studies major courses are required).

 In addition, submit GRE scores, at least two letters of recommendation, a current resume, and a personal statement of approximately 500 words (2 typewritten pages, double-spaced) that addresses the student's: